Kyra E. Hicks: Research

 In her quilt history research, Hicks found only the second known photograph to exist of Harriet Powers, an African-American slave, folk artist and quilt maker from rural Georgia.
 Powers used traditional appliqué techniques to record local legends, Bible stories, and astronomical events on her quilts.
-Two if her quilts have survived: Bible Quilt (1886) and Pictorial Quilt (1898).
+Two of her quilts have survived: Bible Quilt (1886) and Pictorial Quilt (1898).

 Hicks has confirmed the price of Pictorial Quilt, paid by owner Maxim Karolik.
 After acquiring it, he donated the quilt to the Museum of Fine Arts, Boston.

 Hicks was one of four African-American women quilters profiled in a PhD dissertation by Yolanda Woods, New World African Conjurers Who Edify and Heal the Community.